saanvigarg11/cryptonite_taskphase_saanvi/bandit.md/Levels_10-20.md

 00000240: 421f 4a9f 9feb 2ec9 83e2 c20f fc5d c914  B.J..........]..
 00000250: e142 432a 0ecb 0459 1b15 923e 0200 00    .BC*...Y...>...
 ```
-So I used the following commands for first changing directory to a temporary one and then renaming files.
-I basically saw that if I recompress the tar file repeatedly, I can get the ASCII file(readable format).
-It kept creating new files with different formats which i had to determine using file.
-Then finally got the b7 file which had ASCII values and hence the password.

 ```
 bandit12@bandit:~$ temp=$(mktemp -d)